tronkko/dirent/README.md

     cmake "-DCMAKE_INSTALL_PREFIX=%USERPROFILE%\dist" ..\dirent

-where `%USERPROFILE%\dist` specifies a directory for installable Dirent files and `..\dirent' is the root directory of the Dirent package containing this README.md file.
+where `%USERPROFILE%\dist` specifies a directory for installable Dirent files and `..\dirent` is the root directory of the Dirent package containing this README.md file.
 Open the generated `dirent.sln` file in Visual Studio and build the INSTALL target.
 This needs to be done only once.